SEO checklist for React InstantSearch Hooks

 Your category URLs are referenced in a sitemap

-If you’re not using a content management system (CMS) that automatically generates a sitemap for you, then you can generate one based on your Algolia indices.
+If you’re not using a content management system (CMS) that automatically generates a sitemap for you, you can generate one based on your Algolia indices.

 Your canonical pages have unique titles and descriptions